rkolaghassi/CP-gait-prediction/README.md

 2. Training of the networks with gait patterns of typically developing children
 3. Evaluating the trained networks on typically developing gait and the gait of children with Cerebral Palsy

-Evaluating the networks involves predicting the stability of predictions in the short-term (one-step-ahead predictions) and in the long-term (200 recursively predicted time-steps).
+The evaluation involves assessing the stability during short-term (one-step-ahead) predictions and long-term (200-time-step) recursive predictions.
 It also involves assessing the robustness of the networks under varying levels of Gaussian Noise (1-5%).

 These procedures are implemented in the following files respectively: